-If you are suffering from a long-term disability, the personal injury lawyers at Diamond & Diamond can help you with the process of filing a claim.
-We have offices in the following locations and service clients across Ontario:
+If you are suffering from a long term disability and looking for disability benefits in Canada, the personal injury lawyers at Diamond & Diamond can help you with the process of filing a claim.
+We have representation across Ontario, including.

 - Thunder Bay

 Provide proof of your long-term disability by submitting a written statement made by a physician that fully describes the cause and scope of your injury.
 You may need to attach medical records, including x-rays, MRIs, lab results, or surgical reports.

 Important Things to Know About Long Term Disability